SurenMar/alien-invasion/README.md

 ## ✅ To-Do List

-1. Refactor the button system into a single file:
-   - A general `Button` class.
-   - Subclasses for `PlayButton` and `LoginButton`.
-2. Replace the JSON-based database with **MySQL** for better scalability and reliability.
+1. Replace the JSON-based database with **MySQL** for better scalability and reliability.